iamstarkov/iamstarkov.com/2015-19-draft-renaming-experience.md

 ### LinkedIn

-LinkedIn is great on renaming, easy and without side-effects.
+LinkedIn is great on renaming, easy and without any side-effects.

 ### Gravatar